dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 - `validate_url_work_item` with fake HistData form HTML
 - `build_cache_work_item` with checked-in M1 CSV fixture data
 - `import_to_influx_work_item` with a local line sink instead of live Influx
+- `ImportWorkflow` with the real Influx activity and a local contract-backed writer

 This keeps the baseline runnable without HistData.com, Temporal server, or InfluxDB availability.